Break and enter offences

 In R v BB [2005] NSWCCA 215 at [13], the sentencing judge was confronted with the difficult task of attempting to appropriately deal with the criminality involved in the s 112(2) offence while taking into account a malicious wounding offence on a Form 1 — without effectively sentencing the applicant for the s 112(3) offence.
 The judge succeeded and the Court confirmed that if the judge had taken into account the wounding it would have infringed the De Simoni principle: [25].

+Pursuant to s 21A(2), the court is not to have additional regard to any statutory aggravating factor if it is an element of the offence.
 In R v Price [2005] NSWCCA 285, the offender was convicted of aggravated break enter and commit serious indictable offence (assault occasioning actual bodily harm [AOABH]) pursuant to s 112(2).
 The circumstance of aggravation was that the offender knew that a person was in the dwelling at the time of the offence.
 The Court held at [28]–[31] that the sentencing judge erred by referring to the use of actual violence under s 21A(2)(b) as an aggravating factor as the use of violence was an element of the offence of AOABH and could not further aggravate the offence.
-Similarly in Aslett v R [2006] NSWCCA 49 at [110], it was held the use of actual violence could not constitute an aggravating factor under s 21A(2)(b), as it was itself an element of robbery, the serious indictable offence charged pursuant to s 112(3).
+Similarly, in Aslett v R [2006] NSWCCA 49 at [110], the Court held the use of actual violence could not constitute an aggravating factor under s 21A(2)(b), as it was itself an element of robbery, the serious indictable offence charged pursuant to s 112(3).

 In R v Baxter [2005] NSWCCA 234, the offender was convicted of a number of offences including break, enter and steal in circumstances of aggravation, namely using corporal violence, under s 112(2).
 The Court held the sentencing judge erred by taking into account the use of actual violence pursuant to s 21A(2)(b) as an aggravating factor in the offence, as it was already an element of the offence under s 112(2).
 Reference was also made to the fact that some of the offences committed under s 112(1) were in company, thereby breaching the De Simoni principle: [28]–[32].

-Section 21A(2)(eb) lists as an aggravating feature the fact that “the offence was committed in the home of the victim or any other person”.
-A judge is entitled to take into account, as an aggravating feature, the fact that the offence was committed in the victim’s home even though the element of breaking and entering under s 112(2) does not require that the premises be the home of the victim: Palijan v R [2010] NSWCCA 142 at [21]–[22]; R v Bennett [2014] NSWCCA 197 at [13] (approved in Jonson v R [2016] NSWCCA 286 at [40]–[41], [50]).
+In contrast, a court is entitled to take into account, as an aggravating feature under s 21A(2)(eb), the fact the offence was committed in the victim’s home given it is not an element of breaking and entering under s 112(2) that the premises be the home of the victim: Palijan v R [2010] NSWCCA 142 at [21]–[22]; R v Bennett [2014] NSWCCA 197 at [13] (approved in Jonson v R [2016] NSWCCA 286 at [40]–[41], [50]).
 Such an approach does not amount to impermissible double-counting: BB v R [2017] NSWCCA 189 at [38].